aidudezzz/deepbots-tutorials/README.md

 ```

 Then we define our class inheriting the imported, also defining the observation and action spaces.
-The observation space is basically the neural network's inputs, so its defined simply as an
+Here, the observation space is basically the number of the neural network's inputs, so its defined simply as an
 integer.

 Num | Observation | Min | Max